funkhaus/fuxt/README.md

 ## Google Analytics using `this.$gtag()`

-By default we track page views, but you can track anything you want using `this.$gtag()`.
+You can set tracking codes in Settings > General.
+By default page views are tracked, but you can track anything you want using `this.$gtag()` in a component or page.
 See: https://developers.google.com/analytics/devguides/collection/gtagjs

 ```
     this.gtag('event', <action>, {